🟧Symbiosis Routing Contracts

 Steps 3-7.
 These steps are performed during a single transaction.
 If any of the steps or any check fails, all changes made during the transaction are undone.

 Step 8.
 Relayers perform some checks, sign a transaction and send it to an appropriate blockchain.
 The relayers pay for the transaction, and the user refunds these expenses (Step 10).
-For information on the Symbiosis relayers network, please see Symbiosis Relayers Network.
+For information on the Symbiosis relayers network, please see Relayers network.

 Step 9. sTokens are minted at a 1:1 ratio with the tokens locked in Portal (Step 3).